UTD The University of Texas at Dallas

 Within three short years, the Comet Wind team at The University of Texas at Dallas is establishing itself as a formidable competitor at the national level while building community and interest in wind and renewable energy at a local level among students at the University.

 “With this competition comes a lot of risk,” said Sahi Chundu, incoming president of the Wind Energy Club.
 “But when we succeed, it’s extremely rewarding.
 We develop our instincts when things go wrong, then we learn to troubleshoot in the right way.
-We will carry these skills with us for our lifetime.”
+We will carry these skills with us for our lifetimes.”

-The University’s Comet Wind team, the competitive arm of its Wind Energy Club, placed fifth out of 40 total institutions who began the competition in fall 2023 at phase 3 of the U.S. Department of Energy Collegiate Wind Competition (CWC), an event hosted by the National Renewable Energy Laboratory (NREL) of the U.S. Department of Energy.
-The event was held in Minneapolis, Minnesota, alongside the 2024 American CLEANPOWER Conference and Exhibition in May.
+The University’s Comet Wind team, the competitive arm of its Wind Energy Club, placed fifth out of 40 total institutions who began the competition in fall 2023 at phase 3 of the U.S. Department of Energy’s Collegiate Wind Competition (CWC), an event hosted by the National Renewable Energy Laboratory (NREL) of the U.S. Department of Energy.
+The event was held in Minneapolis, Minnesota, alongside the 2024 CLEANPOWER Conference and Exhibition in May.
 The group has also received nearly $18,000 in funding from NREL.
 Most importantly, the group has begun a movement to inspire renewable energy and to prepare students for careers in this area.

 Rahman at a diaternity

 The NREL competition is best known in the Erik Jonsson School of Engineering and Computer Science at UTD for its turbine design and testing section.
 The University initially became involved through Dr. Todd Griffith, a professor of mechanical engineering and expert in offshore wind turbine development.
-However, as the group has expanded over the years, they have also participated in two more critical areas of the competition during the 2022-2023 and 2023-2024 seasons, including creating a comprehensive project development and business strategy and an education and outreach plan needed to make renewable energy a reality.
+However, as the group has expanded over the years, they have also participated in two more critical areas of the competition during the 2022-2023 and 2023-2024 seasons, including creating a comprehensive project development and business strategy and an education-and-outreach plan needed to make renewable energy a reality.

 “Most industries today are very multidisciplinary,” said Griffith, who sponsors the competitive Comet Wind team and the Wind Energy Club.
 “Wind energy is a mature technology, but there are still many problems to solve.
 We’re always trying to innovate to improve reliability, to reduce the cost of electricity or to go into new markets, such as in a very harsh offshore environment.
 Students benefit from working together and learning from the challenges they have faced.”

 The 2023-2024 CWC Comet Wind team was led by electrical engineering students Fernando Harmjanz BS’24 and Pranav Marthi BS’24 and mechanical engineering PhD student Robin Reeves BS’24.
-Subgroup leads and students who went to competition include mechanical engineering juniors Julius Weiler and Joey Vanegas; Ethan Ferguson BS’24 in electrical engineering and current master’s student; Pranav Marthi BS’24 in electrical engineering and current master’s student; computer engineering senior Srinidhi Malladi; senior fast-track electrical engineering student Chundu; business administration graduate student Lana Vu; mechanical engineering junior Alyssa Tran; senior fast-track mechanical engineering student Sasha Luich; senior electrical engineering student Varsha Thomas; senior electrical engineering fast-track student Abner Beltran; electrical engineering junior Kevin Sun; systems engineering master’s student Kyle Settelmaier; and Jason Newman BS’24, current master’s student in electrical engineering.
+Subgroup leads and students who went to competition include mechanical engineering juniors Julius Weiler and Jose (Joey) Vanegas; Ethan Ferguson BS’24 in electrical engineering and current master’s student; Pranav Marthi BS’24 in electrical engineering and current master’s student; computer engineering senior Srinidhi Malladi; senior fast-track electrical engineering student Chundu; business administration graduate student Lana Vu; mechanical engineering junior Alyssa Tran; senior fast-track mechanical engineering student Sasha Luich; senior electrical engineering student Varsha Thomas; senior electrical engineering fast-track student Abner Beltran; electrical engineering junior Kevin Sun; systems engineering master’s student Kyle Settelmaier; and Jason Newman BS’24, current master’s student in electrical engineering.

-Faculty advisors included Griffith; Dr. Matthew Gardner, assistant professor of electrical and computer engineering; and Dr. Jeanie Aird BS’18, program director of UTDesign® Engineering Projects in Community Service (EPICS).
+Faculty advisors included Griffith; Dr. Matthew Gardner, assistant professor of electrical and computer engineering and Dr. Jeanie Aird BS’18, program director of UTDesign® Engineering Projects in Community Service (EPICS).

 Griffith has an extensive research portfolio consisting of offshore wind turbines as well as more traditional technology.
 He began by including undergraduate researchers in his laboratory, and the first four Comet Wind team members worked directly with him as researchers.
 All four are now in graduate school, including one who is working as a PhD student in Griffith’s laboratory.

-“When I saw the teams competing, I thought, if I ever become a faculty member at a university, then this is something I really want to do,” Griffith said.
+“When I saw the teams competing, I thought if I ever become a faculty member at a university, then this is something I really want to do,” Griffith said.

 Rahman at a diaternity